- Education and Science»

 How are teachers and schools dealing with the problem of badly underachieving students today?
 The students are all passing!
 If a school gets a list of failing students from a teacher, the students are first tutored for a short time and then retested with a simpler exam.
 If the students fail the retest, their scores are "fixed" so that everyone passes and no child gets left behind.
 I'm sure this policy takes place in other countries including the United States besides my personal observations in Thailand.

 Reasons for Social Promotion Policy

-In my first year of teaching in Thailand I found this universal "passing" policy hard to accept.
+In my first year of teaching in Thailand, I found this universal "passing" policy hard to accept.
 When I attended school in the 1950s and the early 1960s, no student was guaranteed a pass if they did not make the grade.
 Students would have to repeat courses the next year, go to summer school, or repeat a grade if in elementary school.

 Today this social promotion policy where everyone passes is practiced in many countries not only Thailand.
 Why?
-It has to do about making everyone feel good about himself or herself.
+It has to do with making everyone feel good about himself or herself.
 For political correctness, you dare not hurt anyone's feelings.
 Isn't that why we call old people "senior citizens" and crippled persons "handicapped"?
-Doesn't a "sanitation engineer" sound much better as a job then being called a garbage collector?
+Doesn't a "sanitation engineer" sound much better as a job than being called a garbage collector?
 If students are failing, we say that they "need improvement" and avoid the big, bad "F" word.